 The Prep Course for the NRCan ERS v15 Energy Advisor Exam is the second step to becoming a residential energy advisor.
 Our interactive four-day course provides an overview of the administration and delivery of the EnerGuide Rating System Version 15.
 Students will gain hands-on experience with Natural Resources Canada’s HOT2000 energy modelling software.

-Once the energy advisor designation has been obtained, individuals in association with a licensed service organization, will be able to conduct energy evaluations in accordance with NRCan’s EnerGuide Version 15 guidelines on Part 9 residential buildings, excluding MURBs, which requires an additional certification.
+Once the energy advisor designation has been obtained, individuals in association with a licensed service organisation, will be able to conduct energy evaluations in accordance with NRCan’s EnerGuide Version 15 guidelines on Part 9 residential buildings, excluding MURBs, which requires an additional certification.

 As part of our commitment to increase the number of professionals who are successful in becoming Residential Energy Advisors, CIET has produced two supplemental energy study guides which are vendor agnostic and unaffiliated with any third-party vendors.
 Encompassing both exercises and additional information beyond what is available online or through reviewing the EnerGuide or Competency profiles, the purpose of these guides is to help more individuals study for and succeed in passing the two exams necessary in order to become a Residential Energy Auditor.